alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 ### Slave, not master

 - You are a slave to your story, not a master.
-Your characters, places, scenes and sequences must be built around the armature.
+Your characters, places, scenes, and sequences must be built around the armature.
 - Think of it more as making discoveries rather than decisions.
 You will then find yourself looking for things that illustrate your point.
 If you do this, your work will be stronger and more focused.
 It will elevate your work over most.

 ## Chapter VI